AnthonyYates/microfrontend-monorepo/README.md

 ## 📄 License

-This project is private and not licensed for public use.
+This project is licensed under the MIT License.